Since 2004 I have been publishing papers cowritten with with undergraduate

 counting invariants using finite groups we call

 "column groups".
-Our paper will
+Our paper has

-appear in the Journal of Knot Theory and its Ramifications.
+appeared in the Journal of Knot Theory and its Ramifications.

 While taking a year off before graduate school, Jose suggested we